Mica-Code/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is the first folder for ALX sprint 2 (Python)
+eDITTED THIS This is the first folder for ALX sprint 2 (Python)